 Today there was a new face, Gabriella, along with regulars Helena, Russell, Rick & me plus Tony.

 After checking the gulls, we quickly departed for Shirley’s Bay.
 At the parking area, we had a Rose-breasted Grosbeak, Eastern Phoebe, male and female American Redstart, Baltimore Oriole, Song Sparrow and Brown-headed Cowbird.
-Hiking along the road towards the trail, we had a pair of Black and White Warblers.

 Tony could hear a Blackpoll Warbler, but despite a lot of trying, it would not come in.
 But we did have a quick visit from a Northern Water Thrush.